Up & Down: Mukalil Oralundu

 Up & Down: Mukalil Oralundu is a 2013 Malayalam psychological thriller film directed by T. K. Rajeev Kumar.
+The film is loosely based on the 2011 American film Elevator.
+Its narrative centres on a group of nine individuals who become trapped in an elevator, where a murder investigation gradually reveals hidden relationships and personal secrets among the occupants.

-It is very loosely based on the 2011 Hollywood film Elevator.
-The story unfolds in a lift where nine people are stuck.
-Indrajith Sukumaran, Prathap Pothen, K. B. Ganesh Kumar, Rejith Menon, Baiju Santhosh, Nandu, Remya Nambeesan, Shruthy Menon and Master Devaraman plays the nine characters who got trapped inside the lift.
-Meghana Raj, Vijayakumar, Jaikrishnan, Kochu Preman are the other important cast.
-Basil Joseph debuted as an actor through this film.
-The film is produced by V. Balachandran, R. Karunamurthi and Latha Kurien Rajeev under the banner of Blue Mermaid Picture Company.
-The script is penned by Sunny Joseph and Manuel George and camera is cranked by Jomon Thomas.
+The ensemble cast includes Indrajith Sukumaran, Prathap Pothen, K. B. Ganesh Kumar, Rajith Menon, Baiju Santhosh, Nandhu, Remya Nambessan, Shruthy Menon, and Master Devaraman as the individuals trapped inside the elevator.
+The film also marked the acting debut of Basil Joseph.

+Produced by V. Balachandran, R. Karunamurthi, and Latha Kurien Rajeev under the banner Blue Mermaid Picture Company, the film was written by Sunny Joseph and Manuel George, with cinematography by Jomon T. John.

-Almost the entire narrative takes place inside the limited space that is the lift and the entire storyline is set over a period of a few hours on a particular day.
+The film is set almost entirely within the confined space of an elevator, with the narrative unfolding over the course of a few hours on a single day.